Alexander horned sphere: Impact on theory

-Generalizations
+Generalizations and related concepts

 One can generalize Alexander's construction to generate other horned spheres by increasing the number of horns at each stage of Alexander's construction or considering the analogous construction in higher dimensions.

 Other substantially different constructions exist for constructing such "wild" spheres.
 Another example, also found by Alexander, is Antoine's horned sphere, which is based on Antoine's necklace, a pathological embedding of the Cantor set into the 3-sphere.

+Higher dimensional horned spheres

+The construction can be generalized to any dimension $n > 3$.
+For any $n \geq 3$, there exists an embedding of the $(n-1)$-sphere $S^{n-1}$ into $\mathbb{R}^n$ such that the unbounded component of its complement is not simply connected.
+These are often referred to as higher-dimensional Alexander spheres.